s12f/tlads/paxos-eb0/readme.md

 * Phase2: recover the voted value or issue a new value if not found any voted value.

-But in practice, two-round trip to commit a value is quite expensive, for an example, [raft](https://raft.github.io/raft.pdf) or some other multi-paxos implements, in normal case, committing a value only need one-round trip.
+But in practice, two-round trip to commit a value is quite expensive, for an example, [raft](https://raft.github.io/raft.pdf) or some other multi-paxos implementations, in normal case, committing a value only need one-round trip.

 ## Paxos with excluded ballot 0 optimization